CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 ## Magic Skills in Combat

-- -2d6 to ranged combat rolls engaging in melee combat
 - Character's can't cast magic twice in one round of combat unless specified otherwise

 #### Magic Range adjustment